khakhalin/Dynamic-clamp-2018/Data_key.md

 * rm - membrane resistance
 * cm - membrane capacicty
 * ihold	- current required to bring the cell to -60 mV
 * rostral - how caudal the cell was, in arbitrary "screen units".
-In the script 'silas_othervars.R' this value is then recalcualted to true "rostral", and measured in percent.
+In the script 'dynamic_other_vars.R' this value is then recalcualted to true "rostral", and measured in percent.
 The reason for this weird way of measurement is an unfortuante suboptimal choice that was made early, and then maintained during the whole data collection period.
 * medial - how lateral the cell was, measured in relative units.
 Similarly, is adjusted (reveresed, and changed to percent) in the processing script.

 IV block: